FBI season 5

 The fifth season of the American crime drama television series FBI premiered on CBS on September 20, 2022, and concluded on May 23, 2023, with a total of 23 episodes produced.
 The season featured the series' 100th episode as the season finale.

 FBI centers on inner workings of the New York City field office criminal division of the Federal Bureau of Investigation (FBI).
-A three-way crossover with spin-offs FBI: International and FBI: Most Wanted took place during the season in episode 17.
+A three-way crossover with spin-offs FBI: International and FBI: Most Wanted take place during the season in episode 16.

 The fifth season of FBI ranked No. 4 with an average of 9.52 million viewers for the 2022–23 U.S. television season.